-- lemon juice - 2 pieces, divided, use juice from 1, use the second for sauce
+- 2 pieces divided, use juice from 1, use the second for sauce lemon juice

 - Marinate the salmon fillets with the juice of one lemon, fresh garlic, fresh ginger, salt and black pepper powder for 20 to 30 minutes.
 Set aside.

 - Mix together in a bowl the teriyaki sauce ingredients: lemon juice, honey, soy sauce and brown sugar.
 Set aside.

 - Place the salmon fillets in a pre-greased baking pan (glass or metal) about 8 x 8 inches.
 Cover with aluminum foil.
 Bake at 375 F degrees for 25 minutes.

 - At the last 2 minutes of cooking, remove the foil cover.
 Pour the teriyaki sauce all over the fillet.
 Continue cooking uncovered for 2 minutes more till top is brown and looks glossy.

 - Garnish with chopped scallions and more lemon slices.
 Serve warm with rice.